elioth-coder/jx-component/readme.md

 })
 ```

-The code above will render a button that when clicked will popup an alert message saying `"You clicked me!"` and will console the element who triggered the click event.
+The code above will render a button, that when clicked will popup an alert message saying `"You clicked me!"` and will console the element who triggered the click event.
 [jxComponent](#jxcomponent) adds event listeners to the components by using the `on-[EventType]="[FunctionName]"` pattern.
 So adding `on-click="clickAlert"` attribute on a button is equivalent to `button.addEventListener("click", events.clickAlert)`.

 ### Methods